zama-ai/tfhe-rs/tfhe/docs/integration/js-on-wasm-api.md

 ## Using the JS on WASM API

-**TFHE-rs** uses WASM to provide a JavaScript (JS) binding to the client-side primitives, like key generation and encryption within the Boolean and shortint modules.
+**TFHE-rs** uses WASM to provide a JavaScript (JS) binding to the client-side primitives, like key generation and encryption within the Boolean, shortint and integer modules.

 Currently, there are several limitations.
 Due to a lack of threading support in WASM, key generation can be too slow to be practical for bigger parameter sets.